Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$

-This property was first discovered by Gardner, Greene, Kruskal, and Miura \cite{GGKM1967}.
-Afterward, Lax \cite{Lax1968} generalized this property and discovered the family of equations (known by the name KdV hierarchy).
+This property was first discovered by Gardner, Greene, Kruskal and Miura \cite{GGKM1967}.
+By considering this property, Lax \cite{Lax1968} found the family of equations (known by the name KdV hierarchy).
 This observation opened the theory of complete integrable systems of PDEs, and the KdV equation and its hierarchy hold a central example among other integrable systems.
-Lax also represented those equations by the form of (known as the \emph{Lax pair formulation})
+Lax also represented those equations by the form (known as the \emph{Lax pair formulation})